yamule/evo2/README.md

 ### Embeddings

 Evo 2 embeddings can be saved for use downstream.
+We find that intermediate embeddings work better than final embeddings, see our paper for details.

 ```python
 import torch